-The exhaust manifold (Figure 6, Item 2) is located on the exhaust side of the engine and is accessible through the right-side door.
-As exhaust leaves the compression chamber, it is routed through the exhaust manifold into a single pipe, and then through the turbocharger (Figure 5, Item 2).
+The exhaust manifold (Figure 6, Item 1) is located on the exhaust side of the engine and is accessible through the left-side door.
+As exhaust leaves the compression chamber, it is routed through the exhaust manifold (Figure 6, Item 1) into a single pipe, and then into the turbocharger (Figure 5, Item 3).
 The turbocharger uses exhaust gases to turn a turbine which compresses the intake air.
 The compressed intake air is directed to the cylinders through the intake manifold and improves the efficiency and power production of the engine.
-The exhaust gases exit the turbocharger and through the muffler (Figure 7, Item 5).
+The exhaust gases exit the turbocharger through the muffler (Figure 7, Item 5).
 The bulkhead-mounted muffler silences the exhaust pulses from the engine and expels exhaust gases through the top panel grille.